broadinstitute/gtex-viz/README.md

 ---

 ### Using Rollup to bundle the applications
-Most of our tools are written in ES6, with the exception of GTEx Gene-eQTL Visualizer, and we recommend using a module bundler such as Rollup to recompile code if needed.
+Most of our tools are written in ES6, with the exception of the GTEx Gene-eQTL Visualizer, and we recommend using a module bundler such as Rollup to recompile code if needed.

 #### Rollup installation
 To install Rollup and required libraries, you may run ```npm install``` in the repo's root directory on your computer.
 This will install the libraries under a subdirectory: node_modules.